 Cancer Hope Network provides free one-on-one peer support to adult cancer patients and their loved ones.

-Our 400+ survivor Support Volunteers have faced more than 80 types of cancer.
-(More than 98% of the cancers that will be diagnosed this year.)
+Our survivor and caregiver peer mentors have faced more than 98% of the cancers that will be diagnosed this year.)
 Together with our caregiver volunteers, they provide support from diagnosis, through treatment and into survivorship.
-All volunteer and client matches are overseen by a team of nursing/social work and certified tele-health professionals.
+Our team of social work and healthcare professionals oversees all volunteer and client matches.